tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-lfs.md

 ---
 title: "Working With Large Files on GitHub"
 description: "GitHub limits the size of files allowed in repositories.
-Use Git-LFS, an open-source Git extension for storing large files."
+Use Git lfs and upload large files to GitHub.
+Follow how to install, set up, and use git lfs."
 weight: 7
-keywords: github, git-lfs, large files, versioning, organizing
+keywords: "github, git-lfs, large files, versioning, organizing, git lfs, install"
 #date: 2021-01-06T22:01:14+05:30
 #draft: false
 author: "Andrea Antonacci"